RIPK1: Function

 Although, RIPK1 has been primarily studied in the context of TNFR signaling, RIPK1 is also activated in response to diverse stimuli.

 The kinase domain, while important for necroptotic (programmed necrotic) functions, appears dispensable for pro-survival roles.
-Kinase activity of RIPK1 is also required for RIPK1-dependent apoptosis in conditions of IAP1/2 depletion, TAK1inhibition/depletion, RIPK3 depletion or MLKL depletion.
-Also, proteolytic processing of RIPk1, through both caspase-dependent and -independent mechanisms, triggers lethality that is dependent on the generation of one or more specific C-terminal cleavage product(s) of RIPk1 upon stress.
+Kinase activity of RIPK1 is also required for RIPK1-dependent apoptosis in conditions of IAP1/2 depletion, RIPK3 depletion or MLKL depletion.
+Also, proteolytic processing of RIPK1, through both caspase-dependent and -independent mechanisms, triggers lethality that is dependent on the generation of one or more specific C-terminal cleavage product(s) of RIPk1 upon stress.

 Role in cell survival

 It has been shown that cell survival can be regulated through different RIPK1-mediated pathways that ultimately result in the expression of NF-kB, a protein complex known to regulate transcription of DNA and thus, related to survival processes.

 Receptor-mediated signalling

-The best well-known pathway of NF-kB activation is that mediated by the death receptor TNFR1, which starts as in the necroptosis pathway with the assembly of TRADD, RIPK1, TRAF2 and clAP1 in the lipid rafts of the plasma membrane (complex I is formed).
+The most well-known pathway of NF-kB activation is that mediated by the death receptor TNFR1, which starts as in the necroptosis pathway with the assembly of TRADD, RIPK1, TRAF2 and clAP1 in the lipid rafts of the plasma membrane (complex I is formed).
 In survival signalling, RIPK1 is then polyubiquitinated, allowing NEMO (Necrosis Factor – kappa – B essential modulator) to bind to the IkB kinase or IKK complex.
 To activate IKK, TAB2 and TAB3 adaptor proteins recruit TAK1 or MEKK3, which phosphorylate the complex.
 This results in the phosphorylation of the NF-kB inhibitors by the activated IKK complex, which in turn triggers their polyubiquitination and posterior degradation in the 26S proteasome.

 As a result, NF-kB can now migrate to the nucleus where it will control DNA transcription by binding itself to the promoters of specific genes.
 Some of those genes are thought to have anti-apoptotic properties as well as to promote proteasomal degradation of RIPK1, resulting in a self-regulatory cycle.

 While being in complex I, RIPK1 has also been proved to play a role in the activation of MAP (mitogen-activated protein) kinases such as JNK, ERK and p38.
 In particular, JNK can be found in both cell death and survival pathways, with its role in the cell death process being suppressed by activated NF-kB.

 Cell survival signalling can also be mediated by TLR-3 (toll-like receptors) and TLR-4.
 In here, RIPK1 is recruited to the receptors where it is phosphorylated and polyubiquitinated.
 This results in the recruit of the IKK complex activating proteins (TAK1, TAB1 and TAB2) so eventually NF-kB can now too migrate to the nucleus.

 RIPK2 is involved in this TLR-mediated signalling, which suggests that there might be a regulation of cell survival or death (the two possible outcomes) through the mutual interaction between the two RIPK family members.